marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab06-optional.md

 # Exercise 1: Ask Copilot questions about your customer data in CI-D
 In this exercise, you will check AI-generated data prep report and use Copilot in `CI-D` to explore profile patterns in the unified Customer table.
-The goal is not to analyze the {{Your user ID}}HighValueAdopters segment directly, but to identify broader customer characteristics that can help ColorCloud decide how to position the next accessories message for valuable customers.
+The goal is to identify broader customer characteristics that can help ColorCloud decide how to position the next accessories message for valuable customers.

 **Step 1.
 Check Data prep report**
 - Open the `CI-D` environment you used in previous labs